Terms and conditions for our Devon self catering accommodation

-Your safety in the Tub is our top priority.
-We follow the recommended HSE safety guidelines and you must read and abide by the house rules.
+Your safety in the Tub is our top priority – you must read and abide by the house rules.

-We check Hot Tub water quality every day, testing for acidity, clarity and chlorine levels.
+We check Hot Tub water quality at least daily, sometimes more frequently depending on use, testing for acidity, clarity and chlorine levels.
 The water should easily last the whole of your stay in the lodges.
 But if you don’t take enough care, (see instructions) the water quality could fail, meaning we’ll need to drain the Tub.
 If you want it refilled, there will be a refill charge – and an inevitable heating delay.
 The whole process can take 24 hours.

 Since many bookings are ‘back to back’, we have to close the tubs at midday on the last day of your stay so we can recharge them.
 We will only be able to make exceptions if no-one is arriving directly after you.
 For bookings mid-July to end of August we will always drain and clean the tub from midday Friday.